RamonMeffert/elm-gossip/NOTES.md

     | otherwise = (-1 : match xs)
 ```

 See what I mean?
-The `case` statement looks the cleanest to me in most scenarios, but it often does not suffice, leaving you to the `if`-`else` construction that, granted, takes up fewer lines, but does introduce more visual clutter:
+In Elm, the `case` statement looks the cleanest to me in most scenarios, but it often does not suffice, leaving you to the `if`-`else` construction that, granted, takes up fewer lines, but does introduce more visual clutter (note how the conditions aren't aligned):

 ```elm
 match : List Int -> List Int